 Beer (pivo) in Czech Republic is like bread.
-It is so common to drink it so that even if you drink at work or at lunch break most of the supervisors will have no problem with that.
-It is not forbidden to drink on the streets as well, apart from some residential areas marked accordingly.
-This unique beer culture you will surely not find anywhere else!
+From facts about Czech beer, it surprised me that even if you drink at work or at lunch break most of the supervisors will have no problem with that.
+You can drink on the streets, parks and it’s basically all about beer!
+Not to mention, that beer is super cheap!
+Can we talk about the beer paradise?
+This beer culture is surely unique.
+Let’s discover more about it, and you will want to visit Czechia immediately!

 1. Czech beer is categorized in “degrees”